TIBCOSoftware/dovetail-contrib/hyperledger-fabric/fabric/README.md

 - [Invoke Chaincode](activity/invokechaincode): Invoke a local chaincode, and returns response data from the called transaction.
 - [Cid](activity/cid): It inspects the client identification and returns the client's name, MSP, and attributes that can be used for ABAC(Attribute Based Access Control).

 With these extensions, Hyperledger Fabric chaincode can be designed and implemented with zero code.
-Refer to samples [`marble-app`](../samples/marble-app) and [`marble-private`](../samples/marble-private) for more details of the chaincode models implemented by using the `TIBCO Flogo® Enterprise`.
+Refer to samples [`marble-app`](../samples/marble-app) and [`marble-private`](../samples/marble-private) for more details about implementing chaincode for Hyperledger Fabric.

 This extension is packaged as [`fabricExtension.zip`](../fabricExtension.zip), which can be re-created from source by using the script [`zip-fabric.sh`](../zip-fabric.sh).
-You can upload the zip-file to the `TIBCO Flogo® Enterprise` as an extension, and so they are available for modeling fabric chaincode.
+You can upload the zip-file to the `TIBCO Flogo® Enterprise 2.6` or `Dovetail v0.2.0` as an extension, and so they are available for modeling chaincode.